AskSid/Portfolio/README.md

 * Used a neural network from the TensorFlow/Keras library trained with a regression output
 * Outputs a ranking of the top 30 quarterbacks by fantasy football points
 * Does slightly worse than some ESPN analysts when using a mean-squared error metric of accuracy

 ![](/images/fantasy_regression.png)
-* Table displays the actual fantasy points rankings, one ESPN analyst's rankings, and the neural network's ranking
+* Table displays the actual fantasy points rankings, one ESPN analyst's rankings, and the neural network's ranking for the 2019-2020 season

 ## [Fantasy Football Wide Receiver Points Classifier](https://github.com/AskSid/Fantasy-Football-Classification)
 * Predicts the interval of a wide receiver's fantasy football points per game between 1 and 5